-One of the most important parts of your wedding is the ceremony, and the traditions and rituals you choose to represent you are your partner as individuals and your coming together as a married couple.
+One of the most important parts of your wedding is the ceremony, and the traditions and rituals you choose to represent you and your partner as individuals and the coming together of the two of you as a married couple.

 Today we’re going to take a closer look at the unity candle ceremony, which is a wonderful ritual that symbolizes your union as a couple and can be extended to include your close family or all of your wedding guests.